AakSin/connectionsLab/week12/README.md

 I was looking around the libraries we had to create this project with.
 I looked into ml5.js a lot first becaues I planned on using that.
 I realized for the kind of projects I wanted to create, I'd have to collect my own data and train my own model.
 I shifted my focus to three.js then as 3D visuals is something that has intrigued me for a long time.
 I have struggled with webGL in the past but really wanted to create something great this time.
 I looked around for ideas till I shifted my focus to the song I was listening at that time.
 It was <a href="https://www.youtube.com/watch?v=RWgpBlz16-s"> Seigfried by Frank Ocean. </a>

 It came to me then.
 A video I had seen 3 years ago.
 It was my first introduction to Frank Ocean and I still remember it vivdly.
-It used Seigfried as it's audio and Akira, a 1988 Japanese Cult Classic.
-The essence Akira in the city of Neo-Tokyo.
+It used Seigfried as its audio and Akira, a 1988 Japanese Cult Classic.
+The essence of Akira in the city of Neo-Tokyo.
 It is a city that is alive and dead at the same time.
-Capitalism has taken it's toll on it.
+Capitalism and consumerism has taken it's toll on it.
 There is bright adverts and lights but the city speaks of desolation when you listen to it carefully.
-My aim was similar.
+My aim was to create a similar world.

 I set out on a journey on SketchFab to find a model most closest to my vision.
 I stumbled on three of them - the one <a href="https://sketchfab.com/3d-models/virtual-city-tilt-brush-5ab3706b14194516bf695add2d9cb9c0"> I am currently using </a>, <a href="https://sketchfab.com/3d-models/san-francisco-city-108841754fd3485886c1dde13301d341" > a model of San Fransisco </a> and <a href="https://sketchfab.com/3d-models/sci-fi-city-public-domain-b353532235bb4c45afeac578187c9be1" >another cybperpunk city model </a>.
 I liked this one the most and started testing it out with screenshots on Figma.